 Building Relationships

 We prioritize getting to know one another and networking!
 We meet quarterly as a statewide coalition on Zoom and host in person and virtual events throughout the year.
-Currently, we have two organizing working groups: faith communities and undergraduate/law students, which meet several times a year.
+Currently, we host an Info Session and a Family Survivor Engagement Group which both meet monthly.
 Learn about upcoming meetings and events here.
 Sign up here to receive our monthly email newsletter.
 And follow us on Facebook, Twitter & Instagram to stay up to date.

 Educating the Public

 We believe the more people know about the death penalty, the less likely they are to support it.
-In 2022, one of our primary educational organizing tools is Racist Roots.
-This comprehensive project has now been distilled into a 25-minute video, which details the NC death penalty’s systemic racism.
-Along with our partners at The Center for Death Penalty Litigation, we facilitate Racist Roots screenings and discussion groups across the state.
+One of our primary educational organizing tools is Racist Roots.
+This comprehensive project, produced by our partners at The Center for Death Penalty Litigation, has now been distilled into a 25-minute video, which details the NC death penalty’s systemic racism.
+We facilitate Racist Roots screenings and panel discussion groups across the state.
 (Email to schedule a presentation.)
-We also host monthly information sessions about our work and the status of the NC death penalty (find upcoming sessions on our Events page), and we maintain this website as a valuable resource for data, information and compelling stories.

 Decreasing Death Sentences